Associated primes of powers of edge ideals and ear decompositions of graphs: Introduction

+We call a graph {\em strongly non-bipartite} if every connected component is non-bipartite or, equivalently, contains an odd cycle.
+If the first walk of a generalized ear decomposition is an odd cycle, we call it an {\em odd-beginning generalized ear decomposition}.
+For a strongly non-bipartite graph $\G$, we introduce the invariant

-where $\varphi^*(\G)$ is the minimal number of even ears in families of initially odd ear decompositions of the connected components and $c$ is the number of the connected components of $\G$.
-With these notions, our main result can be stated as follows.
+where $\varphi^*(\G)$ is the minimal number of walks of even length in families of odd-beginning generalized ear decomposition of the connected components, and $c$ is the number of the connected components of $\G$.
+The notation $\mu^*(\G)$ is inspired by the invariant $\mu(\G)$, which was introduced in coding theory by Sole and Zaslavsky \cite{SZ} and studied in hypergraph theory by Frank \cite{Fr}.